mtahran/Terraform-Tutorial/README.md

 Level-10
 It creates a S3 bucket and 3 objects in it in AWS.
 The name of the bucket is a randomly chosen pet name of length 5, whereas the name of the objects are length 4.
 It calls the module of s3_bucket from AWS.
 It also gives output of bucket name and its ARN.

+Level-11
+It creates a droplet and a spaces bucket in Digital Ocean, and an EC2 and S3 Bucket in Amazon.
+There are also some outputs.
+There are no variables or data resource.

+Level-12
+It creates a droplet and a spaces bucket in Digital Ocean, and an EC2 and S3 Bucket in Amazon.
+Data resource and variables are added to.

 MORE FOLDERS ARE COMING SOON!!!